margaretkhendre/Budget-Election-Analysis-vs-Python-Challenge/README.md

 # Python-Challenge

-## Background
-It's time to put away the Excel sheet and enter the world of programming with Python.
-In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
-Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.

 ## PyBank Instructions

 In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
 You will be given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".